Translating SRT Subtitles with the Three-Step Reflection Method

 -->

-- Third Line and onward: Subtitle text content
+- Third line and onwards: Subtitle text content

 Subtitles are separated by two blank lines.